nextstrain/nextclade/packages/nextclade_cli/README.md

 #### 🔋 Usage

-Refer to help prompt for usage of Nextalign:
+Refer to help prompt for usage of Nextclade:

 ```
-nextalign --help
+nextclade --help
 ```

 Quick Example: